slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I have long held that stupidity is very largely the result of fear leading to mental inhibitions."
 -- Bertie Russell*

-> *"I find for myself that my first thought is never my best thought.
-My first thought is always someone else’s; it’s always what I've already heard about the subject, always the conventional wisdom."
--- William Deresiewicz*

-> *"If everybody is thinking alike, then somebody isn’t thinking."
--- George S. Patton Jr.*

-> *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
--- Peter Kaufman*

 > *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
 -- Jack Kerouac*